To Germany as a graduate , Date: 2024.08.26, format: Article, area: Migration and residence

 You wish to look for a job in Germany

-If you didn’t find a job before entering Germany, you have the opportunity to come to Germany for up to six months to look for a job.
+If you didn’t find a job before entering Germany, you have the opportunity to come to Germany for up to one year to look for a job.

 You can find further information on the website www.make-it-in-germany.com.